Suji ka Halwa is so delicious, and it’s so quick to make!

 - In a small sauce pan add the water and sugar.
 Bring to a boil, then simmer until all the sugar has dissolved.

 - While the sugar syrup is simmering, add the butter and cardamom to a medium or large sized pan.
 Once the butter starts to bubble, add the suji.
-Mix well so the butter coats the suji, then suate on a medium low flame until the suji gets toasty and changes color.
-You don't want it to turn bronw, just get it to a light golden.
+Mix well so the butter coats the suji, then sauté on a medium low flame until the suji gets toasty and changes color.
+You don't want it to turn brown, just get it to a light golden.
+Keep mixing so it doesn't burn.

 Have you tried this easy halwa recipe?